open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 Finally, give the experiment a good title, such as 'Visual search'.
 To do this, open the general-properties tab (by clicking on 'Extended template' in the overview area) and click on the experiment name to edit it.

+Also configure OpenSesame to run the experiment in a browser, rather than on the desktop.

 The overview area should now look like %FigStep1:

 %--